gabrielgt/EvergineDocs/manual/graphics/low_level_api/buffer.md

 ## Creation

-To create a buffer first you need to construct the BufferDescription object:
+To create a buffer first you need to construct the BufferDescription struct, it contains the following list of properties:

 ```csharp